dgrothman/changesthatheal/docs/index.md

 ## Spring 2022 Signup

 We are excited to announce our Spring 2022 class will start March 3rd and last for 8 weeks!
-Please visit
-<a href="http://bit.ly/cth-spring2022">bit.ly/cth-spring2022</a> to reserve your seat(s) now!
+Please visit [bit.ly/cth-spring2022](http://bit.ly/cth-spring2022) to reserve your seat(s) now!
 Seating is limited.
-Please note we close the class after the
-second session to allow the groups to grow through the material together.
+Please note we close the class after the second session to allow the groups to grow through the material together.

 ## Mailing List Signup Form